pepe19000/NgxFormValidations/projects/ngx-form-validations/README.md

 ```

-After change default config with a factory:
+After that change default config with a factory:

 ```ts
 @NgModule({